 I use a field experiment in rural Kenya to study how temporary incentives to save impact long-run economic outcomes.
-Study participants who were randomly selected to receive large temporary interest rates on an individual bank account had signifi- cantly more income and assets 2.5 years after the interest rates expired.
-These changes are much larger than the short-run impacts on experimental bank account use and almost entirely driven by increased rates of entrepreneurship.
-Temporary interest rates directed to joint bank accounts had no detectable long-run impacts on entrepreneurship or income, but increased investment in household public goods and led to greater spousal consensus over financial matters.
-The short-run effects of modest unconditional cash payments were similar to those of the interest rates, but the cash payments had no apparent long-run impact on economic outcomes.
+Study participants randomly selected to receive large temporary interest rates on an individual bank account had significantly more income and assets 2.5–3.5 years after the interest rates expired.
+These changes are much larger than the short-run impacts on experimental bank account use and almost entirely driven by growth in entrepreneurship.
+In contrast, interest rates on joint accounts and modest cash payments did not significantly impact long-run economic outcomes.